Timiz0r/PaidySimpleRestaurantApi/README.md

   to take another stab at it, time permitting.
 * We currently have a hard dependency on Utc::now().
 While this won't have an impact for the duration of this project, it would be preferable, if possible, to consider a "clock" as a driven adapter.
 Will see if `chrono` has this later on.
+* `RepoItem<T>` was introduced, versus each item containing an `id: Some(u32)`, to eliminate the awkwardness of figuring out if an item came from a repo or not.
+Now, it's inherent to the type.